 What is life?
 Particles that followed a burst into existence, auto-improvising evolution road-map for billions of years to transform itself into complex and conscious beings that work, play, procreate, have memories and feel emotions?

 Could you list out the parameters that govern your emotions?
 And the parameters that govern those parameters?
-If you were to trace your emotions back to their physical origins, modern science would take you to quarks, leptons and bosons.
+If you were to trace your emotions back to their physical origins as layed out by modern science you’d begin on a journey through quarks, leptons and bosons.
 To think that these silly little whatnots define your heartfelt emotions definitely sucks, doesn’t it?

 Have you felt that our familiarity with our world sometimes make us take this world for granted?
-Have you taken that little pause to zoom out and look at the world we have all grown familiar to and wonder whether our existence could have attributes to it that are not congruent to established common sense?
-You might wonder, why is it fair to be complacent in our knowledge?
-Aren’t we’re all stuck inside a bubble that our knowledge is?
+Have you taken that little pause to zoom out and look at the world we have all grown used to and wonder whether our existence could have attributes to it that are not congruent to established common sense?
+Have you wondered why it may not be fair to be complacent in our knowledge which is a bubble inside which all of us are stuck.

-The scientific method has taken this step in liberating human minds from the locks of ignorance and has embarked us on a never ending quest for reason.
+Science is the step that we took in liberating human minds from the locks of ignorance and has embarked us on a never ending quest for reason.
 It has pushed our civilization forward by leaps and has made all our lives better.
 No question there.
-But with increasing popularity and a globalized media culture, science has escaped the walls of laboratories and has begun to live in the tongues of common people.
+But with an increased popularity and a globalized media culture, science has escaped the walls of laboratories and has begun to live in the tongues of common people.
 Results that took years of research and experimentation now propagates in condensed words that sometimes don’t even convey facts superficially.
-As a result, the image of the scientific method has suffered so much wear and tear.
-The innocence and childish curiosity that had once embodied science is slowly fading away.
-It’s now becoming the fashion of the academically privileged and the local know-it-alls.
+Consequently, the image of what the scientific method actually represents has suffered so much wear and tear.
+The innocence and childish curiosity that it had once embodied is slowly fading away and is increasingly becoming the fashion of the academically privileged and the local know-it-alls.
 People now perceive everything scientific as the distilled truth.
 It has become the ultimate yardstick and the final cure for our never ending idiocy.

 The very notion of science as the ultimate yardstick has a pretext that human reason is a foolproof and full fledged tool; that our senses of intuition and prediction are all boundless; that every mystery in nature can be deciphered by our little brains.
 For the lot of us who have these assumptions sealed at the back of their minds, it is hard for them to realize the fact that our senses are merely functions defined by the earthly abilities of our body.